• Skip to primary navigation

 Prepare an Excel file to Import (to CSV)

 Make sure to save your excel file as a Comma Separated File for it to work with Import Entries plugin.
 You can check this by opening the CSV file in your Notepad and checking if there are only Comma’s used to separate the columns.
-Download here the example CSV file used in this Tutorial (opens in new window).
 This should look like this in notepad:

 Make a form with the exact same Column Names